Universal Design of Instruction (UDI): Definition, Principles, Guidelines, and Examples

 - Simple and intuitive use.
 Use of the design is easy to understand, regardless of the user’s experience, knowledge, language skills, or current concentration level.
 Example: Control buttons on science equipment are labeled with text and symbols that are easy to understand.

 Perceptible information.
 The design communicates necessary information effectively to the user, regardless of ambient conditions or the user’s sensory abilities.
-Example: A video presentation projected in a course includes captions.
+Example: A video presentation projected in a course includes captions and audio description.

 Tolerance for error.
 The design minimizes hazards and the adverse consequences of accidental or unintended actions.
 Example: Educational software provides guidance and background information when the student makes an inappropriate response.

 Low physical effort.
 The design can be used efficiently, comfortably, and with a minimum of fatigue.
-Example: Doors to a lecture hall open automatically for people with a wide variety of physical characteristics.
+Example: Doors to a lecture hall open automatically for everyone.

 Size and space for approach and use.
 Appropriate size and space is provided for approach, reach, manipulation, and use regardless of the user’s body size, posture, or mobility.
 Example: A flexible science lab work area has adequate workspace for students who are left- or right-handed and for those who need to work from a standing or seated position.

-A related, but more specific application, Universal Design for Learning (UDL), provides a framework for designing curricula that enable all individuals to gain knowledge, skills, and enthusiasm for learning.
+A related, but more specific application, Universal Design for Learning (UDL), provides specific guidance for designing curricula that enables all individuals to gain knowledge, skills, and enthusiasm for learning.
 UDL provides rich supports for learning and reduces barriers to the curriculum while maintaining high achievement standards for all.
-UDL guidelines, developed by CAST, promote the development of curriculum that includes these goals:
+UDL guidelines, developed by Center for Applied Special Techonology (CAST), promote the development of curriculum that includes:

 - multiple means of representation,